Medical Devices Research Centre facilities

 Our Boucherville site focuses on the development and transfer of easily-deployable medical devices, through innovations in software, materials and manufacturing.
 We provide an agile and business-oriented prototyping culture that effectively bridges clinical ideas to industry.
 Our integrated 300m2 laboratory infrastructure combines medical device development, prototyping and testing capabilities for high realism, real-time virtual simulation founded on biological tissue models and processing, components assembly and characterization of synthetic biomaterials.

-Medical Devices - Boucherville facility is developing the first scientific and technological platform in Canada for the mass production of low-cost micro- and nanosystems.
+NRC Medical Devices Research Centre Boucherville facility is developing the first scientific and technological platform in Canada for the mass production of low-cost micro- and nanosystems.
 The facility is a leader in the research and development of leading-edge nano-manufacturing processes aimed at numerous industrial sectors such as medicine, genomics, renewable energy and the environment.

 The manipulation and structuring of materials at the nanoscale opens up the possibility for revolutionary new applications in many fields of science and industry.
 NRC nanomaterial research aims at finding alternative methods for producing nanostructured devices using processes that can be scaled up, using low-cost materials, namely polymers.